Alex Rodriguez: Biogenesis scandal

 A lengthy arbitration process followed, but the suspension was upheld on January 11, 2014.
-However, since Rodriguez was allowed to play during the appeal process, this effectively reduced the suspension to 162 games – the entirety of the 2014 regular-season schedule.
-Because Rodriguez was on the suspended list retroactive through August 31, the suspension would have included the postseason if the Yankees qualified (but did not qualify that year).
-He subsequently issued a statement saying he would be challenging the decision in federal court.
-On February 7, 2014, Rodriguez announced that he was dropping his lawsuit and accepting his suspension for the 2014 season.
-In March 2014, multiple sources reported that Rodriguez was refusing to pay the balance of his legal fees for his defense, which amounted to over $3 million.
-In July 2014, Rodriguez was in fact sued by his lawyers for $380,000 in unpaid legal fees.
+However, because Rodriguez was allowed to play during the appeal process, this effectively reduced the suspension to 162 games, the entirety of the 2014 regular-season schedule.
+Because Rodriguez was on the suspended list retroactive through August 31, the suspension would have included the postseason if the Yankees had qualified, although the team failed to reach the playoffs.
+Rodriguez issued a statement announcing that he would challenge the decision in federal court.
+On February 7, 2014, Rodriguez announced his decision to abandon his lawsuit and accept the suspension for the 2014 season.
+In March 2014, multiple sources reported that Rodriguez had refused to pay the balance of his legal fees, which amounted to more than $3 million.
+In July 2014, Rodriguez was sued by his lawyers for $380,000 in unpaid legal fees.

-In November 2014, it was revealed that back in January Rodriguez had admitted to the Drug Enforcement Administration that he had used performance-enhancing drugs.
-This was contrary to his sentiments of 18 days earlier, when he had vehemently denied the allegations and also denied having used human growth hormones.
+In November 2014, it was revealed that in the previous January, Rodriguez had admitted to the Drug Enforcement Administration that he had used performance-enhancing drugs.
+This was contrary to his comments of 18 days earlier when he had vehemently refuted the allegations and denied having used human growth hormones.

 A-Rod Corp

 Rodriguez founded A-Rod Corp, a holding company, in 1996 and the company began making its first investments in 2003.
 Through the company, Rodriguez has invested in a series of companies in the technology, real estate, wellness, and entertainment industries.
-In 2008, Alex Rodriguez founded Newport Property Construction, a real estate development firm.
+In 2008, Rodriguez founded Newport Property Construction, a real-estate development firm.

-In 2012, he founded Monument Capital Management which had acquired more than $700 million of real estate assets as of 2019.
-According to Architectural Digest, the company owned over 15,000 apartments in 13 states.
+In 2012, he founded Monument Capital Management, which has acquired more than $1 billion of real estate assets in 16 states.